Embarrassment Is Not Real & The Opinions of Your Unambitious Peers Rarely Pay Bills

 So, if you're unmarried with only a GED and a dream, working at Chuck E. Cheese but for the first time in your life, you're not dependent on any kind of substance (vaped or otherwise) in order to get through the day and that's what makes you feel like a success…then you're a success baby!!
 You're doing laps around the majority of us tbh.

-If you're dating the partner of your dreams, and the overwhelmingly magnificent truth of all that they are and all that the two of you get to be with one another makes you feel like a success every time you look into their eyes…then first of all, aw <3.
+If you're dating the partner of your dreams, and the magnificent truth of all that they are and all that the two of you get to be with one another makes you feel like a success every time you look into their eyes…then first of all, aw <3.
 Second, YES, you're also a success!!
 Get the picture?

 It's not up to your boss, your parents, your critics, what he said, or what she said.
 It's what you say and how you stand on it because your word is Law in the context of your own life.
 You're free to decide how to define these things based on what they mean to you, and they still be VALID.
 It's your journey.
 It's your process.